DevelopNaoki/mkvm/README.md

-# kvm-compose
+# mkvm

 ## Overview
-kvm-compose manages VM with YAML file and slightly improved some command
+mkvm manages VM with YAML file and slightly improved some command

 ## Install KVM
 Install KVM and virt-install